Opened in 1916, the grand Beaux-Arts station is today home to the Johnstown Area Heritage Association and serves as a hub for city visitors.

-A spacious three-storey vaulted waiting room rises above the two storey mass that housed the railroad’s administrative and service functions, and sits directly beside the single-storey baggage building.
+A spacious three-story vaulted waiting room rises above the two story mass that housed the railroad’s administrative and service functions, and sits directly beside the single-story baggage building.
 The main building’s exterior walls are tapestry brick with sandstone columns, pilasters and roundels; a sandstone stringcourse and cornice; and terracotta keystone.
 The base of the building is sheathed in granite.

 The east façade faces the parking lot and its central portico lets into a vestibule and lobby between the former ticket office and women’s waiting room.
 There are thirteen windows on that side, six on the first floor and seven on the second.
 The ground floor windows on each end are framed in sandstone and topped by ornate sandstone pediments with terra cotta brackets.
 Between them six attached two-story sandstone pillars frame the four middle bays symmetrically.

-The central Gustavino vault provides drama to the waiting room, which is floored in terrazzo with cream colored marble accents.
-(Gustavino tiling, often seen in Beaux Arts public buildings, is a patented technique for constructing robust, self-supporting arches and architectural vaults using interlocking terracotta tiles and layers of mortar to form a thin skin, with the tiles following the curve of the roof.)
+The central Guastavino vault provides drama to the waiting room, which is floored in terrazzo with cream colored marble accents.
+(Guastavino tiling, often seen in Beaux-Arts public buildings, is a patented technique for constructing robust, self-supporting arches and architectural vaults using interlocking terracotta tiles and layers of mortar to form a thin skin, with the tiles following the curve of the roof).
 Marble Doric pilasters articulate the waiting room walls, which have marble wainscoting.
 Terra cotta roundels adorn the tops of the columns.
 The original marble-based oak benches in the waiting room still remain.
 Doorways in the waiting room lead off to service areas, the concourse, restrooms, newsstand, and baggage area; the original doors have been removed.

 The PRR made its ill-fated merger with the New York Central in the 1960s, with its subsequent reorganization into Conrail, and the station, along with many other PRR properties, was sold off.
 Significant renovations were made in 1976, with the removal of the passenger platform to accommodate Amtrak trains.
 Amtrak first received the property, which was then conveyed to Walnut Street Properties in 1985-1986, and shortly thereafter to SFB Partnership and in 2010 to the Johnstown Area Heritage Association (JAHA).